luissilva1044894/Pyrez/docs/source/api.rst

 PaladinsAPI
 -----------

+These methods are supported by PaladinsAPI object.

 .. autoclass:: pyrez.api.PaladinsAPI
     :members:
     :inherited-members:

 RealmRoyaleAPI
 --------------

+These methods are supported by RealmRoyaleAPI object.

 .. autoclass:: pyrez.api.RealmRoyaleAPI
     :members:
     :inherited-members:

 SmiteAPI
 --------

+These methods are supported by SmiteAPI object.

 .. autoclass:: pyrez.api.SmiteAPI
     :members:
     :inherited-members:

 StatusPageAPI
 -------------

+These methods are supported by StatusPageAPI object.

 .. autoclass:: pyrez.api.StatusPageAPI
     :members:
     :inherited-members: